All posts

 Total annual state cost$350–500+/yr

-With a registered agent ($100–200/yr), Nevada's annual cost exceeds $500/yr, higher than Delaware and nearly 10x Wyoming's cost.
+Add a registered agent ($100-200/yr) and Nevada's annual cost exceeds $500/yr.
+That's higher than Delaware and nearly 10x what Wyoming charges.

 Are Florida or Texas good for non-resident LLCs?